 We all know helmets are a necessary evil.
 Safety first of course.
-That also means we are all stuck with trying to make amends with our locks after cramming them unceremoniously into hairnets, hair ties & helmets.
-We've come up with some life hacks to help you and your tresses look your best after your post lesson torture session.
-With any luck these hacks will help you go from barn rat to respectable when squeezing in that early morning ride before class or work!
+That also means we are all stuck with trying to make amends with our locks after cramming them unceremoniously into hairnets, hair ties, and helmets.
+We've come up with some life hacks to help you and your tresses look your best after your post-lesson torture session.
+With any luck, these hacks will help you go from barn rat to respectable when squeezing in that early morning ride before class or work!

-As you head out for the barn, resist the urge to scrape your hair into a tight bun, top knot or pony tail while you are at the barn.
+As you head out for the barn, resist the urge to scrape your hair into a tight bun, top knot, or ponytail while you are at the barn.
 This can cause breakages and split ends.
-If you’re not washing it afterwards, it can also leave your hair with that crushed head look we all love so much, not to mention that awkward kink from your hair tie.
-Use a hair friendly hair net, like the ones from RWR, they keep your hair smooth and help avoid the awkward kink with their unique design!
+If you’re not washing it afterward, it can also leave your hair with that crushed head look we all love so much, not to mention that awkward kink from your hair tie.
+Use a hair-friendly hair net, like the ones from RWR, they keep your hair smooth and help avoid the awkward kink with their unique design!
 Does your helmet already have an unsavory odor? - get some helmet deodorizer in that thing!
 Neutralize the odor so it doesn't make your hair smell stinky after your ride!

-Try using a hair refresher spray post-ride to revive that sweaty hair.
-Play around with different brands and styles, once you find one that works for you, it will smooth & give your hair, body & texture.
+Try using a hair refreshing spray post-ride to revive that sweaty hair.
+Play around with different brands and styles, once you find one that works for you, it will give your hair body, and texture.
 Plus it will do some deep moisturizing and conditioning.
-Plus, hair refresher will keep your hair smelling fresh all day.
+Plus, a hair refresher will keep your hair smelling fresh all day.

 When all else fails and you HAVE to look respectable in a hurry, a quick rinse with the hose and a clean towel is always an option, as well as the well-respected ball cap. :)